Victor-Fiamoncini/clean_login/README.md

-# Auth Clean Architecture
+# Clean Login

+An login HTTP service.
-Auth service model with clean architecture & TDD
+Built with clean architecture & TDD.

 ----------
 Released in 2021.
 This project is under the MIT license.